-- " Immediate development of a National Palliative Care Workforce Strategy that includes strategies for increasing the workforce and succession planning. - " Fund modelling research to determine the level of palliative care workforce required in all settings across Australia recognising that different models may be required across metropolitan, rural and remote locations and to support diverse needs populations and paediatric palliative care. - " Training for primary care and the specialist (non-palliative care) providers to understand and adhere to the Addendum for all health professionals to the National Palliative Care Standards. - " Training for General Practitioners to better understand palliative care and support patients through their palliative care journey.
+- " \$2.75 million over 3 years to fund the development of a National Palliative Care Workforce Plan that includes strategies for increasing the workforce and succession planning. - " \$20.1 million over 3 years for palliative care training for Registered Nurses in residential aged care. - " Fund modelling research to determine the level of palliative care workforce required in all settings across Australia recognising that different models may be required across metropolitan, rural and remote locations and to support diverse needs populations and paediatric palliative care. - " Training for primary care and the specialist (non-palliative care) providers to understand and adhere to the Addendum for all health professionals to the National Palliative Care Standards. - MINTROGRESS Training for General Practitioners to better understand palliative care and support patients through their palliative are journey.

-- " Increase in the palliative care workforce in line with modelling including, at a minimum: - Two full-time equivalent specialist palliative medicine physicians per 100,000 population. - A substantial increase in palliative care nurses and palliative care nurse practitioners in a range of locations across the health and aged care systems. - Adequate staffing to adequately cover paediatric palliative care, rural and remote locations and address the needs of diverse populations. - Modelling for specialist palliative care medicine physicians should be regularly updated to reflect the increasing size and diversity of the Australian population.
-Modelling for palliative care nurses and palliative care nurse practitioners should be commenced. - " Establishment of a Palliative Care postgraduate scholarship scheme to provide funding for successful medical, nursing and allied health candidates to undertake postgraduate training in palliative care. - " Establishment of a mentoring program to provide support to the emerging palliative care workforce. - " Development of resources to support the well-being of the palliative care workforce, including expansion of the PCA Self-Care Matters resources. - " All undergraduate training in medicine, nursing and allied health includes content on dying, grief and bereavement and palliative care.
+- " Increase in the palliative care workforce in line with modelling including, at a minimum: - -A substantial increase in specialist palliative medicine physicians, palliative care nurses and palliative care nurse practitioners in a range of locations across the health and aged care systems. - Adequate staffing to adequately cover paediatric palliative care, rural and remote locations and address the needs of diverse populations. - -Modelling for specialist palliative care medicine physicians should be regularly updated to reflect the increasing size and diversity of the Australian population.
+Modelling for palliative care nurses, palliative care nurse practitioners and allied health professionals should be commenced - " Establishment of a Palliative Care postgraduate scholarship scheme to provide funding for successful medical, nursing and allied health candidates to undertake postgraduate training in palliative care. - " Establishment of a mentoring program to provide support to the emerging palliative care workforce. - " All undergraduate training in medicine, nursing and allied health includes content on dying, grief and bereavement and palliative care.